top of page

 Can we stick with an holistic approach?

 • Yes!
 With approximately 3500 hours of training in yoga, meditation and Ayurveda, I have studied integrated approaches to health that we can tap into.
 As a coach, I focus on what you know, provide education when appropriate.
-I don't diagnose or prescribe anything, yet can refer and work alongside others who you trust for your care.
-Our focus will be on implementing strategies that add up to results.
+Diagnosis and prescribing are beyond my scope of practice, yet I can refer and work alongside others who you trust for your care.
+Our focus will be on implementing strategies that make sense to you and that can add up to the results.

 I’m ready to sign up!
 How does it work?

-• The first step is to connect on a free breakthrough session.
-This allows me to learn about you.
-If we determine that my support would be a good fit for you and your needs, I’ll offer 3 packages that we can discuss.
+• The first step is to connect on a free discovery call.
+I’m interested to hear about you!
+If we determine that my support would be a good fit for you and your needs, I’ll offer 3 packages and we can discuss options.
 The definition of “chronic” means your pain has been around for at least 3 months and for most people who come to me, it’s persisted for years.
 So I ask for a commitment of at least 6 sessions.
 Working together for 3 months or more allows you to have support through your cycles of pain.
 This includes upticks and challenges, when it would be easy to quit, so you have the support you deserve through the process.

 Join our mailing list!